 Investing in yourself is just as important as investing in the stock market.
 You might choose to invest in your financial education, which could save you thousands of dollars over the course of your life.

-Now you know about some of the different investing options.
-That said if you're trying to determine where to get started with investing first, here are our suggestions.
+Now you know about some of the different investing options and how to start investing for beginners.
+That said, if you’re trying to determine where to get started with investing first, here are our suggestions.

 1. Leverage tax-advantaged retirement savings accounts from your employer first

 An employer-sponsored retirement plan is the best place to start investing money for beginners.
 Examples of these account types include 401k, 403b, and 457b.
 By leveraging tax-advantaged accounts, you can take full advantage of their tax benefits.